-The following web pages list University rules that must be adhered to:
+The University rules that must be adhered to can be accessed here.

 Some of these web pages refer to additional documents, and may be changed at any time.
 Use your judgement, and if you are unsure, ask the IT staff.
 The IT Office monitors network traffic to detect problems or misuse, and computers may be temporarily disconnected or put on low bandwidth if it is thought necessary.

 Additionally, the College requires you to comply with the following:

 - You should ensure that you do not run up excessive Internet traffic levels.
 Internet use is provided primarily for academic purposes although reasonable personal use is permitted.
 For example, personal emailing is allowed, but downloading music or large files, internet radio use, iPlayer and so on should be kept to reasonable limits.
 If you are unsure or would like to plead a special case, please contact the IT Office beforehand.

 - Make sure your computer is kept secure, including installing software patches and ensuring a virus checker is installed and kept up to date.

 - Wifi routers and hotspots are not permitted.

 - Peer-to-peer (P2P) software such as BitTorrent clients must not be installed.